Dreay32/brick-pop-bot/README.md

 ## Run Bot

 After opening a Brick Pop game in a messenger window, open the console and paste to inject the bot:
+Make sure to paste this in the `index.html` context (the iframe context)

 ```js
 (() => {